What Should I Wear to an Interview? [Understanding Dress Codes]

 What is Business Professional?

 This is the category you likely think of when you see people wearing suits and ties around the office.
 While it’s not always the case, a business professional dress code is common in finance, banking, law and government (think politicians).
+It's a little more relaxed than the business formal dress code.

 Group dressed in business casual attire meeting in the hallway